Catamount Ski Area: Trails

+History of trails

 Lifts

-There are eight total lifts at Catamount, all of which ranging from age, length, and value.
-Catamount WAS home to two of the last remaining SLI double chairlifts in the world, and the only two in the northeast.
+There are eight total lifts at Catamount, all of which range in age, length, and value.
+Catamount was home to two of the last remaining SLI double chairlifts in the world, and the only two in the northeast.
 However, these chairlifts have been replaced with an all new triple and quad chairlift in the 2021/2022 season.